sund0g/multi-docker/README.md

 	6. In **Configure Advanced Settings** enter **database name** as **fibvalues**

 		> **database name** maps to **PGDATABASE** in docker-compose.yml.

-		* The default values for the other settings are acceptable for this course, so select **Create database** to create the db instance.
+	7. The default values for the other settings are acceptable for this course, so select **Create database** to create the db instance.

+#### Lesson 142

-10. Create an ElastiCache (Redis) instance (lesson 142) as follows,
+* Create an ElastiCache (Redis) instance as follows,
 	1. Navigate to the [AWS ElastiCache homepage](https://us-west-1.console.aws.amazon.com/elasticache/home?region=us-west-1#)
 	2. Select **Redis** from the dashboard.
 	3. Select **Create**